 In the "Send Email to" field, enter the email you would like the test to be sent to.
 Note that it may be beneficial to designate a specific email to receive test emails for your company.
 In the next field, enter the name that you want the email to be from.
 This value will appear as the email's sender.
 Some servers require that both these fields match the settings of whatever email account you're using, so make sure you have them correct.

 You can choose to be notified with your choice of alert level if receiving the test message takes more than the time you specify.
-When you receive an alert that the test has taken more time than specified to complete your request, the subsequent notification will tell you how many seconds it took to be received.
+When you receive an alert that the test has taken more time than specified to complete your request, the text will include the time it took to be received.
 You can use these values over time to tailor the amount of time you expect sending and receiving the test to take.
 Visit our Technical Resources page for information on how to extend the allowed time for event monitoring actions to complete, as the default time-out is set at 5 minutes.

 Under "SMTP Server Settings", enter the name of the SMTP Server you will use to send the outbound test message.
 This can usually be your local corporate server or an IP address.
 Enter the port number and the authentication needed to access this SMTP server.
 This will require you to select an authentication profile that fits the credentials needed.
 If you are using Microsoft Exchange, you generally don't need to provide authentication.